 Hello world!

 My name is Basu Sharma, and this is my story.
-From humble beginnings in Nepal to a Ph.D. in the U.S.A. and a fulfilling academic career in Canada, my journey has been one of perseverance and discovery.
 Explore my background, my work, and the insights I've gained along the way.

 Beyond the ordinary